georgejecook/maestro-roku/docs/View Framework/aggregate-views.md

 ## TabController

-BaseAggregateView subclass which allows you to switch various views.
+`BaseAggregateView` subclass which allows you to switch various views.
 The tabController will display a screen which corresponds to the currently selected item.
 The screen is created lazily, unless it was specified using `addExistingView`

-### TabController fields
+### Fields

  - `menuItems` array of items, which are used to create child screens.
 The menuItem must have an id, which matches the view passed in with `addExistingView`, or have it's screenType set to the valid type of a `BaseScreen` subclass
  - `currentItem` _readOnly_ the currently selected menuItem

-### TabController functions
+### Functions

  - `addExistingView` - will register the passed in view to be displayed when a menu item with the same id is set as the `currentItem`
  - `getViewForMenuItemContent`